-Yes, but you’ll need the Razer Kishi V2 for iPhone variant that is expected to launch in the fall of 2022.
+Yes, but you’ll need the Razer Kishi V2 for iPhone variant that can also be bought from the Razer website for $99.

 The Razer Kishi V2 will only work with a phone docked inside, it cannot be used as a separate Bluetooth controller.

 No, sadly the Razer Kishi V2 does not work with Genshin Impact because the game lacks controller support on Android.
 It should work on iOS with the Kishi V2 for iPhone, however.